ReactiveX/rxjs/docs_app/content/guide/installation.md

 # Installation Instructions

-Here are different ways you can install RxJs:
+Here are different ways you can install RxJS:

 ## ES6 via npm